-than 2°C (ie. 24 ± 1 °C) or it could irreversibly affect the position of the magnets in the undulator.
-The operating temperature of the beam tunnel still needs some optimisation (between 26°C and 22°C, depending on the operating temperature of the RF accelerating structures, which is currently set to 40°C).
-A separate heating group is foreseen for heating the offices, restrooms and labs.
+than 2°C (ie. 24 $\pm$ 1°C) or it could irreversibly affect the position of the magnets in the undulator.
+The operating temperature of the beam tunnel is 24°C $\pm$ 0.5 K. A separate heating group is foreseen for heating the offices, restrooms and labs.

 The beam tunnel will be equipped with approximately 12 air circulation cooling units, to control the temperature within approximately $\Delta t = \pm 0.1$ K at a specific point in the tunnel.
 The temperature difference between different locations in the tunnel, however, will be higher.
-Each unit has a cooling capacity of about 12 kW and air exchange capacity of 6000 m^3 /h.
+Each unit has a cooling capacity of about 12 kW and air exchange capacity of 6000 m/h.
 They will all sit on vibration dumpers and are distributed inside the infrastructure gallery.
 Fresh air will be introduced near the undulator hall side of the tunnel and exhausted at the gun end.
 In the beam tunnel, air will circulate towards the gun with a speed of 0.1 m/s; the temperature of the tunnel can be measured (and recorded) every 10 m in the tunnel and locally adjusted if necessary.
 For Athos, one additional air cooling unit (monoblock) will be installed in room L3.140 in order to stabilize the temperature within ± 2K.